 He explained the definition of wild and how the orangutans live here.
-He declared that if the orangutan acts in self-defence, the park would NOT be liable since it would attack if threatened.
+He declared that if the orangutan acts in self-defense, the park would NOT be liable since it would attack if threatened.

 Especially the alpha male.
 You don’t in any way mess with the alpha male.

 But did that stop anyone?
-No. It actually made me really anxious that something would happen, even if I did secretly want an orangutan to act in order to prove a point.
-The park rangers can only do so much when it comes to moving people and it appears to be a pretty tough job.
+No. It made me really anxious that something would happen, even if I did secretly want an orangutan to act to prove a point.
+The park rangers can only do so much when it comes to moving people, and it appears to be a pretty tough job.